- Bunch of vine leaves

 9. Bring a saucepan of hot water to boil.

-11. Put the vine leaves into boiling saucepan.
+11. Put the vine leaves into a boiling saucepan.
 Remove them as soon as they take a darker shade of green and soften.
-Green pepper don’t need this hot water treatment.
+Green pepper doesn’t need this hot water treatment.

 12. Put the dried vegetables into hot water as well.
 Just for a little while so that they soften and their creases relax a little bit.